Degrees of freedom of a quadratic scalar-nonmetricity theory: ADM formalism and primary constraints

 Note the classification above has included the cases discussed in \citep{Dambrosio:2020wbi}.
 Here we further classify them into two classes according to whether there are tensor gravitational waves.
-On the other hand, there are some differences between our classification and the one in \citep{Dambrosio:2020wbi}.
-In the present work, there is a case corresponding to a single primary constraint (case II), and we also have cases corresponding to 2 (case IV) and 3 (case V) primary constraints.
+Compared to \citep{Dambrosio:2020wbi}, our classification differs in that we allow $c_{i}$ to depend on a dynamical scalar $\phi$, which can change the degeneracy conditions.
+In the limit of constant $c_{i}$, our classification reduces to the known purely geometric subclasses.
+Moreover, we diagnose degeneracy directly at the level of the ADM momenta in the coincident gauge, which makes certain primary constraints manifest.
+Precisely, in the present work, there is a case corresponding to a single primary constraint (case II), and we also have cases corresponding to 2 (case IV) and 3 (case V) primary constraints.
 In addition, in case XII corresponding to 9 primary constraints, we require a weaker condition than the one in \citep{Dambrosio:2020wbi}.